Viki-coding/ADHD-Self-Assessment/README.md

   - D. Often
   - E. Very Often

      These 5 options (a, b, c, d & e) remain the same, creating a clear and concise user required response which createes a familiar user interactive experince to elicit a postive user experience.
-The questions and content are laid out logically and clearly allow ituitve interaction while giveing user feedback.
-It is clear to see which question is being displayed and the users reponse is displayed under that question.

      Each response is scored, at the end of the questionaire all scores are added up and the result is displayed as a score with some advice to the user.
 The results indicate if the user has/has not symptoms that may indicate they have ADHD.

-The question content reflects the 6 most indicative questions as referenced in Attention Deficit Disorder Association of America assessment tool in conjuction with the World Health Organisation (referenced in credits below).
+<b>Scoring:</b>

      Scoring system:

      a = 0